skavngr/rapidscan/README.md

 - & more coming up...

 ## Requirements
-- Kali Linux 2.0 or Rolling Distro. (_The latest, the better the tool performs._)
+- Kali Linux 2.0 or Rolling Distro. (_the latest the distro, the better the tool performs._)

 ## Usage
 **Download the script**